Bruno Banducci: Professional career

-Banducci was drafted in the sixth round of the 1943 NFL draft.
+Banducci was drafted 42nd overall in the sixth round of the 1943 NFL draft.
 He played two seasons for the Philadelphia Eagles before jumping to the San Francisco 49ers of the rival All-America Football Conference (AAFC) in 1946.

 According to Banducci, he returned home to the Bay area from Philadelphia and was approached by a representative of the 49ers about playing for them in the coming year.
 After an initial declination he reconsidered and signed a contract with the new home team — a deal which paid him $5,000 for the 1946 season and made him one of the highest-paid members of the inaugural San Francisco team.

 Banducci would play nine seasons with the 49ers, serving as team captain for the last five.
 He earned a Pro Bowl nomination in 1954 and named an Associated Press first-team All-Pro in 1947 and 1954.

 In 1948, Banducci was part of a starting line that helped the 49ers set a new professional football record for rushing yardage in a single season.
 Despite this achievement, the 49ers were slighted in the selection for post-season honors, however, as neither Banducci nor any of the other four starters in the interior line were named to the All-AAFC team.

-The newly-minted All-Pro guard and the money-losing San Francisco franchise were unable to come to financial terms for 1955, however, and no contract was forthcoming — effectively ending Balducci's tenure with the club.
+The newly minted All-Pro guard and the money-losing San Francisco franchise were unable to come to financial terms for 1955, however, and no contract was forthcoming — effectively ending Balducci's tenure with the club.
 He was the last member of the inaugural 49ers team to exit the roster, his 1946 teammates Frankie Albert and Johnny Strzykalski having retired at the end of the 1952 campaign.

 Instead, Banducci explored other options, signing to play the 1955 season in the Canadian Football League (CFL) as a member of the Toronto Argonauts.
 He saw action in 9 games during that year.
 Long in the tooth for the brutal game of football at age 35, Banducci additionally found the Toronto weather "too cold for a Californian like me" and retired after the 1955 season.